Let’s Compare These High-Potential Canadian Growth ETFs

 Growth ETFs differ from value ETFs, which focus on undervalued companies likely to appreciate over the long term.
 Growth ETFs are more about capitalizing on current and future momentum within specific companies and sectors that are scaling rapidly.

 Remember that growth investing can involve more risk than other strategies.
 This is because the companies are often trading at much more expensive valuations.
+So, make sure they fit within your risk tolerance prior to purchasing.

 Why most investors should aim for total return over dividends